Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/Core-Workflow.md

 Anti-loop modules are among the most important parts of my workflow.

-The goal is not preventing repetition.
+The goal is not to prevent repetition.

-The goal is preserving progression.
+The goal is to preserve progression.

-LLMs often struggle to preserve progression over time.
+LLMs trained on internet-derived data often struggle to preserve meaningful progression over long conversations.

 ### Common Examples